 - What is the most appropriate testing for a patient with pulmonary hypertension?
 Dr. Burger is working to better understand how clinical presentations and pre-test probability should influence the medical evaluation of patients with pulmonary hypertension — specifically, the utility of screening for co-existing diseases that may influence pulmonary hypertension and the use of echocardiography and cardiac MRI to better prognosticate.

-- How do we best treat pulmonary hypertension?
+- How do clinicians best treat pulmonary hypertension?
 Dr. Burger's team is examining the impact of different medications and combinations thereof on clinical symptoms and disease state.

 - How do we best treat lymphangioleiomyomatosis?
 Dr. Burger's team is examining the impact of medications approved for other diseases but not studied in patients with lymphangioleiomyomatosis.